vuxcode/pr1-project-Josefin-animation/bug-list.md

 > Make a list of the things that don't work as expected.
 Keep a list of things that you have fixed and try to document how you solved them.

-1. Problem: the prompt for a name displays the question in the console log and not the name input
+1. <!--Problem: the prompt for a name displays the question in the console log and not the name input-->
-2. the loop doesnt work and the console log inside does nothing
+2. <!--the loop doesnt work and the console log inside does nothing
-3. Less of a problem n more of a pet peeve, id like to move the buttons so they are centered underneath the dialogue
+3. <!--Less of a problem n more of a pet peeve, id like to move the buttons so they are centered underneath the dialogue

 4. i want the user to be able to use the buttons over and over again but if i use document.write for the functions they dissapear, and if i use confirm() then the output for the intendedn second click of the 1st button appears anyway.

-5. when the user presses optin 1 button, the dialogue for option 4 comes too since the condition has been met, have to come up with a way to make it not appear until the button is clicked again.
+5. when the user presses option 1 button, the dialogue for option 4 comes too since the condition has been met, have to come up with a way to make it not appear until the button is clicked again.

 6. the document write in the if and if else statements isnt working as they should, probably because i havent made a clear enough condition for when it should happen

 7. trying to make the buttons reusable, starting w button 1 BUUUUT now the 1st button isnt working at all...

-8. if a name isnt in the box already the name is kept empty and even when input a name it will still read as <empty string>. but it works if you input a name and reload the page becuase it stays there for some reason.
+8. <!--if a name isnt in the box already the name is kept empty and even when input a name it will still read as <empty string>. but it works if you input a name and reload the page becuase it stays there for some reason.-->